 Listening is situated and embodied.
 I like to ground my practice in acts of listening because it reminds me that I have a body and it is only with my body that knowledge and practice can come together in meaningful ways.
 The things I make are not just things that tell stories (something I share with many other makers and thinkers) but exercises in and invitations to listen differently, referencing my own ways of being in the world as a listener, which are always in the process of being adjusted and tuned.

-The work I do is translational because it is referential; it relies deeply on all the beings and things that tell me stories, and it relies on my practice and ability of being a good listener.
+The work I do is translational because it is referential; it relies deeply on all the beings and things that tell me stories, and it relies on my practice and ability, which are never consistent, of being a good listener.
+(But the person who wrote this text wants you to know that I am a really, really good listener.)

 Lately, here are some of the things that I have been listening to: